fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11e.md

 Protect the master branch of the repository where you did the previous exercise.
 This time prevent also the administrators from merging the code without a review.

 Do a pull request and ask any of GitHub users [mluukkai](https://github.com/mluukkai), [kaltsoon](https://github.com/kaltsoon) or [jakousa](https://github.com/jakousa) to review your code.
 Once the review is done, merge your code to master.
-Note that the reviewer needs to be a collaborator in the repoistory.
+Note that the reviewer needs to be a collaborator in the repository.
 Ping us in telegram/slack to get the review.

 Then you are done!